 That means saying Yes to people and ideas that fit with your purpose, that are enlivening and resonant, and No to people and activities that you know will be draining, will overextend your resources, or feel out of alignment with your direction.

-My own journey over the past few months has landed me in a place of saying a deeper Yes to helping big-picture thinkers move their ideas from concept to contribution, and a deeper Yes to my engagement with the Enneagram, a tool that I’m happy to say that I am now formally certified to teach.
+My own journey over the past few months has landed me in a place of saying a deeper Yes to to my engagement with the Enneagram, a system that I’m now formally certified to teach.
 To clear the space for the Yes, I’ve chosen to say No to projects that are worthwhile and important, but don’t feel as if they are mine to carry out.

 Has it been anxiety-producing?
 Totally.

 Is there a shift in what’s coming my way as a result?
 Totally.